jung-kurt/caddy-cgi/doc/index.md

 Caddy's process to pass to your script, you will need to use the advanced directive syntax described below.

-Fields that follow the exec directive are subject to placeholder replacement.
+The values used for the script name and its arguments are subject to placeholder replacement.
 In addition to the standard Caddy placeholders such as `{method}` and `{host}`, the following placeholders substitutions are made:

 * **{.}** is replaced with Caddy's current working directory
 * **{match}** is replaced with the portion of the request that satisfied the match